GLOBAL MARKETS-Stocks retreat, euro slips on weak data

 “The optimism will fade as the week unfolds, and if yields in Italy and Spain increase, there will be further pressure on euro/dollar,” said Lutz Karpowitz, FX strategist at Commerzbank in London.

+The pan-European FTSEurofirst 300 index pared gains but was still up 1.0 percent at 1,031.85 points.
+The gains came on top of Friday’s 2.6 percent rise, which was its biggest one-day jump in seven months.

-U.S. Treasury debt prices rose on safe-haven buying as weak Asian data spurred worries over the pace of global growth, although gains were tempered after last week’s agreement to give euro zone rescue funds more flexibility.
+U.S. Treasury debt prices rose on Monday due to safe-haven buying as weak Asian data spurred worries over the pace of global growth, although gains were tempered after last week’s agreement to give euro zone rescue funds more flexibility.

+Euro zone manufacturing took another hefty blow in June while China and Japan, Asia’s biggest exporters, were hit by crumbling orders from abroad, intensifying worries that the global economy is deteriorating.

 The ECB is expected to cut its main refinancing rate by 25 basis points to 0.75 percent on Thursday, with expectations that the deposit rate it pays banks to park cash overnight may be cut to zero.